wojciacho/javascript-vertical-slider/README.md

 ## Vanilla Javascript

-Simple project build in Vanilla Javascript.
+Simple project built in Vanilla Javascript.
 It is vertical slider which has three images and descriptions.